AgentsUnited/unityproject/README.md

 * [RootMotion Final IK](https://assetstore.unity.com/packages/tools/animation/final-ik-14290)

 ## Run
-1. Start Unity and open the Character Creator project.
+1. Start Unity and open COUCHUnityProject, then open scene Assets/Couch/CouchMain (you should see a room with 4 chairs and 2 agents).
-2. Open a Command Prompt and navigate to HmiMultiAgentAsap\java
-    1. `ant run`
+2. Follow the steps in the [demonstrator readme](https://github.com/AgentsUnited/demonstrator) to initialise and run the other modules that actually control the behaviour of the agents.

 ## Troubleshooting